jitsi/jitsi-meet/README.md

 Jitsi Meet provides a very flexible way of embedding in external applications by using the [Jitsi Meet API](doc/api.md).

 ## Security

-WebRTC does not provide a way of conducting multi-party conversations with end-to-end encryption.
+WebRTC does not (yet) provide a way of conducting multi-party conversations with end-to-end encryption.
 Unless you consistently compare DTLS fingerprints with your peers vocally, the same goes for one-to-one calls.
 As a result, your stream is encrypted on the network but decrypted on the machine that hosts the bridge when using Jitsi Meet.